awsdocs/nice-dcv-admin-guide/doc_source/security-authentication.md

 1. Locate the `authentication` parameter in the `[security]` section, and replace the existing value with either `system` or `none`\.

-   If there is no `authentication` parameter in the `[security]` section, add it manually using the following format:
+   If there's no `authentication` parameter in the `[security]` section, add it manually using the following format:

    ```
    [security]